guipinheeiro/resume/README.md

 ## Deployment

-This application is deployed on [Deployment-Service-Link].
+This application is deployed on Vercel.
 Feel free to check it out.

 ## License